 Luggage transportation – hand luggage and „check-in“ luggage

 Similar to the airplane, the long-distance bus offers the possibility to take along hand luggage and „check-in“ luggage.
 Usually one piece at a time, some providers also allow 2 or 3 pieces to be handed in.
+Take all your valuables into the cabin, not in the baggage compartment.
+And secure them properly.
 For size and weight restrictions please refer to the pages of the transport company, as there are differences.
 A small rucksack* up to 30 litres can usually be carried as hand luggage – but you must place it in the foot space under the seat or between the seats.
 That means that this is at the expense of your legroom.
 However, the space between the rows of seats is usually a bit more generous than on the cheap airlines.
 The shelves above the heads are unfortunately, as in many passenger coaches, only there to forget your hat or umbrella – there is no room for luggage.

 Big luggage and bicycles in the long distance bus